ahmnadim/eveent_management/README.md

 ## Steps to Run the Project

 0. **Environment**
-   Rename the .env.example to .env
+   Rename the .env.example to .env and enter Gmail account and App password of a gamil account

 1. **Install Dependencies**
    Open a terminal in the project root directory and install the required dependencies: